 Most of Tektronix’s scopes allow the user to view multiple buses and control signals simultaneously.
 Mixed signal oscilloscopes enable the use of digital channels for bus decoding, freeing up analog channels for evaluating signal quality.
 The 5 Series MSO is especially good at providing visibility into complex ECUs, thanks to its high channel-count, FlexChannel inputs, and large HD display.

 Learn how to Debug CAN, LIN, and Flexray Automotive Busses with an Osciloscope.

-- 4 analog channels, up to 16 digital channels
+- 2 or 4 analog channels; 16 digital channels (optional)

-- Up to 6 GHz built-in spectrum analyzer
+- Up to 3 GHz built-in spectrum analyzer (optional)